raml-org/webapi-parser/docs/migration-guide-datatype-expansion.md

 # Migration guide (datatype-expansion)
 Welcome!

-As you may already know RAML JS tool `datatype-expansion` has been deprecated.
-This guide describes a similar functionality offered by `webapi-parser`, thus allowing to migrate from `datatype-expansion` to `webapi-parser`.
+As you may be aware, the tool [`datatype-expansion`](https://github.com/raml-org/datatype-expansion) has been deprecated.
+This guide describes a similar functionality that leverages `webapi-parser`, which may help migrate from `datatype-expansion` to `webapi-parser`.

-## datatype-expansion and webapi-parser
+## datatype-expansion vs. webapi-parser
-While `datatype-expansion` is a utility tool to expand a given type and create a canonical form, `webapi-parser` is an API Spec parser which currently supports RAML 0.8, RAML 1.0, OAS 2.0 and OAS 3.0(beta).
+While `datatype-expansion` is a utility tool that expands a given type and creates a canonical form, `webapi-parser` is an API definition parser which currently supports RAML 0.8, RAML 1.0, OAS 2.0 and OAS 3.0(beta).

-Among other `webapi-parser` functionality is an API/process called "resolution".
-This process is performed by syntax-specific `.resolve()` methods of all supported API syntaxes (RAML, OAS, AMF Graph).
+Among the several steps of `webapi-parser`'s parsing process, there is a step called "resolution".
+This step is performed by the `.resolve()` method and this method is available in all supported API specification formats (RAML, OAS, AMF Graph).

-Resolving produces a "flat" document/model with all the references replaced by redundant copies of an actual data, thus replacing functionality offered by `datatype-expansion`. `webapi-parser` can resolve RAML APIs and all the supported fragments (Library, DataType, etc.).
+Resolving produces a "flat" model with all references replaced by redundant copies of actual referenced data. `webapi-parser` can resolve RAML API definitions and all of RAML's typed fragments (Library, DataType, etc.).

-For more details or resolution process, please see the [Resolving a "WebApi" Model](https://raml-org.github.io/webapi-parser/resolving.html) document.
+For more details on the resolution process, you can read the [Resolving a "WebApi" Model](https://raml-org.github.io/webapi-parser/resolving.html) guide.

 ## Installing webapi-parser
-To install `webapi-parser` follow guidelines from the respective [readme section](https://github.com/raml-org/webapi-parser#javascript).
+To install `webapi-parser`, follow the steps described in the [README](https://github.com/raml-org/webapi-parser#javascript).

 ## Example project
 ### Files